-UIC College of Engineering’s first professorship empowers talented faculty
+UIC College of Engineering’s first professorship in Civil and Materials Engineering empowers talented faculty

 Donor, volunteer, mentor, advisor, instructor, friend: Christopher Burke has for more than a decade shared his time, resources, and business acumen with UIC’s College of Engineering.
 Recently, the College celebrated the investiture of Farhad Ansari, PhD, as the inaugural recipient of The Christopher B. and Susan S. Burke Professorship, the first endowed professorship in the UIC Department of Civil and Materials Engineering.